nfriedly/nfriedly.com/src/documents/projects/0000-071-speech-to-text-demo.html.md

 I re-created the app, building on top of my [Speech JavaScript SDK](https://www.npmjs.com/package/watson-speech) and our [React Components Library](https://watson-developer-cloud.github.io/react-components/).

-The updated demo is cleaner, faster, mobile-friendly, better-tested, and easier to work on and extend.
+The updated demo is cleaner, faster, mobile-friendly, better-tested, and easier to work on and extend than the earlier one.